IgorPeMartins/Adminator-admin-dashboard/README.md

-# Adminator HTML5 Admin Template
+# Animal Rescue Admin
-**Adminator** is a responsive Bootstrap 4 Admin Template.
+**Animal Rescue** is a responsive Bootstrap 4 Admin Template.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.

 ### TOC
 - [Getting Started](#getting-started)